-Pour half of the pasta into a greased 11x7-inch or 9x13-inch baking dish.
-Sprinkle evenly with 1 cup of cheese.
+Pour half of the pasta into the prepared baking dish.
+Sprinkle evenly with 1 cup of mozzarella.
 Layer the remaining half of the pasta evenly on top.
-Sprinkle evenly with the remaining 1/2 cup of cheese.
+Sprinkle evenly with the remaining 1/2 cup of mozzarella.

 Bake for 20-25 minutes until the cheese is melted and just barely starts to turn golden.
 Remove and serve immediately, sprinkled with additional toppings if desired.